 Note: Energetically speaking, although the cycle is divided into four phases, the demarcation between these phases is nor rigid; rather, each phase merges naturally into the next.
 Different phases may be expressed and felt entirely different from the energetic components I have described.
 And still some women may find that their own cycle expresses itself in a more complicated pattern.

 I start each moon mandala on Day 1 of my cycle and I match it up to the “petal” that has the current moon phase.
 I like to see the actual moon in relation to my own.
-I tend to bleed around the full moon and it’s always interesting to consider external and internal energetic influences.
+It’s always interesting to consider external and internal energetic influences — for example, I tend to bleed around the full moon.
 Another option is to reflect more internally on your own moon phase, regardless of the actual lunar cycle.
 Your Day 1 can always line up with the image of the dark moon.
-So, each day, towards the end of the day, I take out my moon mandala and stop to close my eyes and breathe.
-Then I ask myself the following questions: Where has my mind been?
-How do I feel?
-How does my body feel?
-What does my spirit feel?
-For example, in each cycle day number you can write the following details in note form (now that I have the hang of it I just think “MEPS”):

 If you are feeling even the least bit inspired about menstruation would like to do some further exploring, I highly recommend starting off with Lara Owen’s Her Blood is Gold.
 The author has experienced severe menstrual pain and shares her reclamation story in a brilliant and highly insightful way.